AntonioModer/adonaac.github.io/source/documentation/utils/index.markdown

 An utility library with tons of functions that makes operations regarding lines, polygons, circles, intersections and math related stuff in general a lot easier than they are with vanilla LÖVE/Lua.
 It's an exact copy of [mlib](http://github.com/davisdude/mlib), so refer to that for a list and an explanation of all functions it implements.
-It can be accesses through {% text fg.mlib %}.
+It can be accessed through {% text fg.mlib %}.

 {% title Moses %}